NXPHoverGames/Doom-MCX/README.md

 environment.
 Follow the official
 [Zephyr Getting Started Guide](https://docs.zephyrproject.org/latest/getting_started/index.html).

+> [!NOTE]
+> DOOM-MCX has been tested on Zephyr SDK version 0.17.0.
+When installing the sdk it's recommended to specify the version using `west sdk install --version 0.17.0`

 ### Initialization

 The first step is to initialize the DOOM-MCX Zephyr workspace folder (``doom-mcx-workspace``) where ``doom-mcx`` and all Zephyr modules will be cloned.
 Run the following